-The city last updated its Integrated Pest Management Plan in 2003.
 As a result of changes in industry standards, regulations and community concerns, city staff drafted and the City Council adopted the updated plan.
 It takes a broad approach, to include all city maintained or operated land and facilities.
 The previous plan focused on parks.
-The new plan also places a priority on the use of non-chemical products and methods.
-Although the city anticipates cost and aesthetics to be affected by the new plan, the city will still honor the need to be responsible with taxpayer money and the desire to have attractive landscaping and facilities.
+The updated plan also places a priority on the use of non-chemical products and methods.
+Although the city anticipates cost and aesthetics to be affected by the updated plan, the city will still honor the need to be responsible with taxpayer money and the desire to have attractive landscaping and facilities.

 The city’s Integrated Pest Management plan applies to all city owned and operated parks, open space areas, trails, rights of way (such as along city sidewalks), street medians and city buildings.
 It also applies to the portions of 10 school sites maintained by the City of Carlsbad under a joint use agreements with the Carlsbad Unified School District, the Encinitas Union School District, and the San Marcos School District.
 Those school sites include: Hope, Kelly, Jefferson, Buena Vista, Magnolia, La Costa Meadows, La Costa Heights Elementary, Aviara Oaks and Valley Middle, and Carlsbad High.

 The City Council directed staff to begin implementation of the updated plan following the Dec.
 5, 2017, City Council meeting, when the plan was adopted.